3ddesign/docker_test/frontend/README.md

 ### Moment.js locales are missing

-If you use a [Moment.js](https://momentjs.com/), you might notice that only the English locale is available by default.
+If you use a [Moment.js](https://momentjs.com/), you might notice that only the English locale is available by default.conf.
 This is because the locale files are large, and you probably only need a subset of [all the locales provided by Moment.js](https://momentjs.com/#multiple-locale-support).

 To add a specific Moment.js locale to your bundle, you need to import it explicitly.<br>
 For example: